Australian natives better suited to bushland than backyards

 They require planting into undisturbed ground.
 Avoid cultivation, fertiliser and regular watering, as these can disrupt the fungal relationships the plant depends on.

-Native orchids bred for gardens can offer a more satisfying result.
-These alternatives provide seasonal interest and habitat value without relying on highly specific underground relationships to survive.
+Native orchids bred for garden conditions can offer a more satisfying result, providing seasonal interest and habitat value without relying on highly specific underground relationships to survive.

 Fire-responsive banksias (serotinous species)